Coronavirus (COVID-19) Preparedness Information Learn More

-History of Scott Memorial Hospital
+History of Scott Memorial Health

 Early leaders sign the deed for the land that was to become the new Scott County Hospital.
 From left to right: (Standing) County Auditor Alfred Hayes, Board Member Harold Thomas, Attorney Robert Railing, Board Secretary Raymond Swope and Board Member N.K.
 White.
 Seated, left to right: Mrs. Jessie Maranda and Board President Conrad Ridlen.